cybersheepdog/kc7_scoreboard/README.md

 # KC7 - The Scoreboard

 This is a clone of the scoreboard for the kc7 game I had on a VM I was using for testing.
 Unfortunately the original is no longer available on https://github.com/KC7-Foundation.

+For detailed instruction on how to setup and use the scoreboard please visit https://cybersheepdog.wordpress.com/2023/02/06/kc7-scoreboard/.

-You can deploy this applation directly to azure or any other hosting app
+You can deploy this applation directly to azure or any other hosting app.

 ![Example Challenge Page](readme_assets/challenges.png)